About Moodle FAQ

 - For teachers beginning with Moodle, Moodle HQ offers a free MOOC Learn Moodle which is run twice yearly.

 - A number of organisations offer training for Moodle administrators or course creators.
 Look for a Moodle Partner in your area for officially accredited training.
-You can also think of doing the Moodle Course Creator Certificate to improve your skills.
+You can also think of doing the Moodle Educator Certificate to improve your skills.

 What about people with disabilities?